in

 Lacewing larva

-Feeding habits: Adult lacewings feed on pollen, nectar, and honeydew (the excrement of aphids and other sucking insects).
+Adult lacewings feed on pollen, nectar, and honeydew (the excrement of aphids and other sucking insects).
 Many adults also prey on aphids, various larvae, and the eggs of other insects.
 Lacewing larvae feed an aphids, young corn earworms, mites, young scale insects, whiteflies, leafhoppers, thrips, and eggs of most caterpillars, and other small pests.
 Lacewings do most of their hunting at end of the larval stage.

-Host plants: Adult lacewings feed on the pollen and nectar of wild carrot, Queen Anne’s lace, Queen Anne’s lace, coreopsis, cosmos, sunflowers, dill, angelica, and oleander.
+Adult lacewings feed on the pollen and nectar of wild carrot, Queen Anne’s lace, Queen Anne’s lace, coreopsis, cosmos, sunflowers, dill, angelica, and oleander.
 Adult lacewings are also attracted to an artificial diet called Wheast, one part sugar and one part brewer’s yeast in water.
 Use host plants or Wheast to attract and keep lacewings in the garden.

-Coverage and release: You will need 1,000 lacewings to cover a garden of 1,000 square feet.
+You will need 1,000 green lacewings to cover a garden of 1,000 square feet.
 Lacewings are commercially available and are commonly shipped as eggs.
 Place 1 to 3 eggs on each plant; not more densely or the larvae will eat each other.
 Eggs should be lodged gently in the crevices of leaves or flower petals or sprinkle the larvae around the garden.
 Release new lacewings every 10 to 15 days.

 Written by Stephen Albert